-- All students are capable of learning and succeeding when their developmental needs and learning styles are addressed. - Students need to be exposed to a variety of learning opportunities-among them constructivist, multicultural, integrated, and differentiated instruction. - All individuals in the school have a responsibility to contribute to the improvement of the school and the community. - Teaching and learning prosper in a resource-rich environment characterized by respect, responsibility, and pride. - Students thrive in a safe and secure school environment that honors diversity and tolerance. - Team-work and collaboration are essential to the well-being of the school. - Excellence in teaching and learning require ongoing and targeted professional development for the faculty, staff and administration. - Students must engage actively in planning their education and make connections to the larger world. - Student participation in school governance, through an active and engaged student government, is essential to the success of the school. - Shared leadership and encouragement of teacher involvement are essential to the success of the school. - Schools work well when they are supported by their community.
+We believe that

+All students are capable of learning and succeeding when their developmental needs and learning styles are addressed.

+Students need to be exposed to a variety of learning opportunities-among them constructivist, multicultural, integrated, and differentiated instruction.

+All individuals in the school have a responsibility to contribute to the improvement of the school and the community.

+Teaching and learning prosper in a resource-rich environment characterized by respect, responsibility, and pride.

+Students thrive in a safe and secure school environment that honors diversity and tolerance.

+Team-work and collaboration are essential to the well-being of the school.

+Excellence in teaching and learning require ongoing and targeted professional development for the faculty, staff and administration.

+Students must engage actively in planning their education and make connections to the larger world.

+Student participation in school governance, through an active and engaged student government, is essential to the success of the school.

+Shared leadership and encouragement of teacher involvement are essential to the success of the school.

+Schools work well when they are supported by their community.

+ESSENTIAL EXPECTATIONS FOR STUDENT LEARNING Learn, Communicate, Think, Act

+First Year Student Information